evkx/evkx.github.io/content/models/audi/q8_e-tron/Q8_e-tron_edition_Dakar/_index.md

 ## Drivetrain

 Audi Q8 e-tron edition Dakar features an all-wheel drive system powered by two motors, one on each axle.
-The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).
+The motors used are [Induction Motors](../../../../technology/motors/asm/).

+### Suspension

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses air suspension and hydraulic dampers.
 The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
 The minimum ground clearance is 174 mm, and the maximum is 271 mm.